 There are 104 Portland cement manufacturing plants operating in 36 states, with 10 in California, two in Northern California, and one in the Bay Area.
 Lehigh Southwest Cement Plant (Lehigh), located in unincorporated Santa Clara County, west of Cupertino, is the only cement manufacturing facility in the Air District.
 Consistent with national economic trends, Lehigh steadily decreased production from 2006 until 2010, when they produced 847 thousand tons of clinker (a preliminary stage of cement), a little over half their permitted operating capacity.
 They began to increase production with the improving economy, but this was limited due to concern over health impacts given the configuration of their emissions profile.
-After adoption of Regulation 9-13, under the terms of a compliance agreement with the Air District, Lehigh accepted a reduced production limit until they were able to complete modifications, Lehigh has increased production in 2015 to 1.29 million tons of clinker, a little over three quarters of the permitted amount.
+After adoption of Regulation 9-13, under the terms of a compliance agreement with the Air District, Lehigh accepted a reduced production limit until they were able to complete modifications to their facility to increase dispersion of pollutants.
+Having completed these modifications, Lehigh has increased production in 2015 to 1.29 million tons of clinker, a little over three quarters of the permitted amount.
 Their Air District operating permit limits production of clinker to 1.6 million tons per year.